nathanrhead/udemy/README.md

 ## Running a TS File from the CLI

-To run a TypeScript file from the command line in node, either create a JS file from the TS file by running tsc [fileName.ts] and then running node [fileName.js] or by running ts-node [fileName.ts], after globally installing ts-node via npm.
+To run a TypeScript file from the command line in node, either create a JS file from the TS file by running `tsc [fileName.ts]` and then running `node [fileName.js]` or by running `ts-node [fileName.ts]`, after globally installing ts-node via npm.

+All files can be compiled at once by running `tsc` from the command line without indicating a file.

 ## Playground